Dakostu/PrettyPoem/README.md

 <code>"./PrettyPoem [text file] [optional: name of latex output file]"</code>

-Note: The first line in your text file will be automatically parsed as the "title" of your document.
+Note: The first line in your text file will be automatically parsed as the "title" inside your document.

 ## Custom Fonts & Colors